About the Hotspur School of Defence

 This approach has continued with her achiving Free Scholar Rank in Longsword, Messer, Polearms and Dagger, in which she continually strives to remain true to the source material.
 She was promoted to Provost in June 2022.

-Sergeant At Arms - Ian Lowery
+Provost - Ian Lowery

 Ian Lowery joined the HSD in 2015 with no previous martial arts experience.
 His interest in the period and the weapons we study originated from glimpses within film and print and, in common with many of our students, Ian took initial inspiration from fantasy and fiction and translated this through the HSD into practical, physical activity.